-- As we will discuss later one of the main problems with the present cold dark matter (CDM) paradigm for galaxy formation is the relative absence of small, low mass galaxies - It is only in the local group that such systems can be discovered and studied - they are the most dark matter dominated of all objects- and the smallest and least luminous galaxies known. - very faint and very low surface brightness, very hard to find (Walker 2012). - Many people believe that some dwarf spheroidals are 'relics' of the early universe
+- one of the main problems with the present cold dark matter (CDM) paradigm for galaxy formation is the relative absence of small, low mass galaxies - It is only in the local group that such systems can be discovered and studied (well actually see arXiv:1310.1079 The Dwarfs Beyond: The Stellar-to-Halo Mass Relation for a New Sample of Intermediate Redshift Low Mass Galaxies Sarah H. Miller et al) - they are the most dark matter dominated of all objects- and the smallest and least luminous galaxies known. - very faint and very low surface brightness, very hard to find (Walker 2012). - Many people believe that some dwarf spheroidals are 'relics' of the early universe